-Electricity

-Repair category 2

-Notes The electrical consumer unit is of an older design.
+Electricity Repair category 2 Notes The electrical installation is of a mixed vintage as a number of electrical sockets are mounted on timber skirting boards.
 Further advice will be available from a NICEIC/SELECT registered electrician.
 It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.